hankersyan/HMMPhysionet/README.md

 It is assumed that you've already obtained the dataset file which can be downloaded here: https://physionet.org/challenge/2012/

-Once you have the data, and all the data in training, put output file and the files in this repository into a folder called "HMMphys" to
+Once you have the data, and all the data in train folder, put outcome file and the files in this repository into a folder called "HMMphys" to be able to run these scripts without much change.

-This repositoryincludes the following files:
+This repository includes the following files:

 sing.py : running the HMM model on all patients(ICU type 5 ) or single ICU units (1,2,3,4)